-Northern California."
-Given the increasing reliance on wireless cellular service for phone and internet services by businesses and individuals, the proposal for a Monopole telecommunications facility that is not directly adjacent to a primary living space or historic structure conforms to this intent.
-The project is also consistent with the following Objectives of the Oakland General Plan's Land Use & Transportation Element (adopted 1998):
+The site is located within the RM-2/S-20 Mixed Housing Type Residential/Oak Center Combining Zones.
+The intent of the RM-2 Zone is: "to create, maintain, and enhance residential areas characterized by a mix of single family homes, duplexes, townhouses, small multi-unit buildings, and neighborhood businesses where appropriate."
+Given the increasing reliance on wireless cellular service for phone and internet services by businesses and individuals, the proposal for a Monopole telecommunications facility that is not directly adjacent to a primary living space conforms to this intent.
+The project supports civic, institutional and educational uses, and therefore consistent with the following Objectives of the Oakland General Plan's Land Use & Transportation Element (adopted 1998):